 Sticks are a natural attraction that begins at an early age.
 For a puppy who is teething, wooden sticks are a great choice for your dog’s teeth to get a workout.

 Dogs love to be able to play and chew on something while also being able to destroy it.
 Dogs chew on sticks as a natural way to relieve pent up energy, stress and frustration.

-While there are some things you need to be aware of when letting your dog chews sticks, overall it should not be considered a problem.
+While there are some things you need to be aware of when letting your dog chew sticks, overall it should not be considered a problem.

-However, If your dog gets possessive of the stick and begins to disobey you, chewing and carrying sticks may become a problem, and the activity should be discouraged.
+However, If your dog gets possessive of the stick and begins to disobey you, chewing and carrying sticks may become a problem, and this activity should be discouraged.

 Dogs have an astonishing sense of smell, as most people are probably aware.
 Your dog’s super-sensitive nose can pick up the scent of things we can’t begin to perceive.

-While dogs love the smell of food, it doesn’t stop there, dogs can learn all sorts of things from the scent, especially the scent of other dogs.
+While dogs get excited by the smell of food, it doesn’t stop there, dogs can learn all sorts of things from interesting smells, especially the scent of other dogs.

-Scent can transfer onto objects such as sticks, making that stick a highly prized item for your furry friend.
+Scent can transfer onto objects such as sticks, making the stick with a unique smell a highly prized item for your furry friend.
 Not only have they discovered a brilliant new plaything, but they can find out about any previous doggie owners of the stick.

-Toys are great fun for dogs, they love nothing better than playing catch, chasing, shaking, or chewing on their favorite toy for hours.
+Toys are great fun for dogs, they love nothing better than to play fetch and chase, shake, or chew on their own toys for hours.